sebkln/content_slug/Documentation/ChangeLog/Index.rst

    If a version contains new features or important changes, I'll write a blog post about it (available in English and German):

+   January 29, 2023: `"Speaking URL fragments" 3.0.0 (EXT:content_slug) <https://www.sebkln.de/en/news/content-slug-v3-0-0/>`__
+      New: TYPO3 v12 support.
+Allows using the content element's header as a fallback (or the primary source) for human-readable fragments.

    May 14, 2021: `"Speaking URL fragments" 2.0.0 (EXT:content_slug) <https://www.sebkln.de/en/news/content-slug-v2-0-0/>`__
       New: Central TypoScript configuration of the URL fragment, as well as the support of links in the RTE (and TCA fields).